 1) Call the state bar association

 Every U.S. state has a bar association.
 Call and ask them for a referral to start the process of finding a quality attorney.
 Make sure to ask who they think is the most competent/best financial planning attorney.
 They will likely give you a concise list.

 2) Interview attorneys

 I recommend you sit down with at least three attorneys to get a feel for them and how they can help you before retaining their services.

 Come prepared: Outline what you need from the prospective attorney and measure their feedback.
 Let them know you are cost-conscious and that will be a factor when calculating the attorney you hire.
 Ask for estimated fees and costs; attorneys are business people; they will quote you a price range.

 NOTE: What do they need from this attorney?

 1) Ask what their experience is.
 How many cases they have handled, etc.

 2) Is the attorney part of a group that allows the attorney to access information outside of the attorney’s specialization?
-You may have related questions the attorney will need to ask another professional about.
+You may have related questions the attorney for which they may need to ask another professional.

-3) How much of the case work does the attorney personally do?
+3) How much of the casework does the attorney personally do?
 How much is outsourced to other lawyers in the firm?
-It’s fine if they outsource some, but know which parts and how the attorney oversees that work.
+It’s okay if they outsource some, but know which parts and how the attorney oversees that work.